 With the province slowly easing restrictions, we are happy to announce a few small changes to our Covid-19 response protocols!

 If you would like to be present for your pets appointment, or to come into the lobby to pick up food or medications, we are now allowing clients into the building for this purpose!
-We are asking that you please bring a mask for appointments as it is difficult to always maintain distance in smaller exam rooms.
+We are asking that you please wear a mask anytime you enter the clinic.

 Our door remains locked at this time to regulate the amount of traffic in our small building.
 We would ask that you continue to be mindful of maintaining distance if you happen to be in the lobby while someone else is there.